th4tkh13m/testgeneval/README.md

 Modify the `.env_template` file with the appropriate values and rename it to `.env` (specifically make sure to set SWEBENCH_DOCKER_FORK_DIR to the current directory where the repository was cloned)

+**The env template setup is important, make sure you do this**

+## Building TestGenEval

-To build the docker images (adapted from [SWEBench Docker](https://github.com/aorwall/SWE-bench-docker/tree/main/docker)) run one of these commands:
+To build the docker images locally (adapted from [SWEBench Docker](https://github.com/aorwall/SWE-bench-docker/tree/main/docker)) run one of these commands:

 **TestGenEvalLite** - TestGenEvalLite for faster evaluation
 ```